Muees99/DailyDoer/README.md

 ## About

-This application is a [It's a platform dedicated to organize your everyday work in a structural more ordered way, so that you don't miss any of your goals.].
+The Daily Doer is a dynamic and feature-rich Todo App built with ReactJS.
+It offers a seamless user experience, allowing users to create, edit, and organize their tasks effortlessly.

 ## Usage
 Tasks/activities can be added ,set with deadlines including urgency tags and deleted upon completion to keep track productivity be it daily, weekly,monthly and so on